forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 <!--
 ### Sanctions on Members of the NATO

 **in work and in consideration**

 #### Reasons for Sanctions
 * Violation of OSCE rules by the manner of the NATO expansion
 * Violation of OSCE rules to some extent by the manner of the EU expansion.
-The EU has quite hard outer borders which can have 'curtain-like' effects for those on the outside (and thereby decrease their ability to keep up people connections and friendships and thereby their security)
+The EU has quite hard outer borders which can have 'curtain-like' effects for those on the outside (which decrease the ability to keep up connections and thereby their security)
-* [At least] Inaction regarding encouragement for the MINSK agreement implementation. // Though on the plus side it was mediated (if it was sincere - which seems the case by most participants though others may have opposed).
+* [At least] Inaction regarding encouragement for the MINSK agreement implementation. // On the plus side it was mediated (if it was sincere).

-> Subjective reason: When the cold war ended there was a discussion of a 'Common European home' (as described in [Savranskaya and Blanton](#savranskaya-and-blanton-2017)).
+> Subjective reason: When the cold war ended  a 'Common European home' was discussed  (as described in [Savranskaya and Blanton](#savranskaya-and-blanton-2017)).
 The manner of the NATO/EU expansion *policy* with sidelining in aspects many of the former Soviet republics (including Russia) is not in agreement with that.

 > #### 'Actors' in the 'West'
 > The NATO countries sometimes act in concert and sometimes independent.
 Sometimes the NATO and the EU act in concert.
 Even within states different parties such as political parties or state organizations (such as the defense departments or secrecy services) can act differently and uncoordinated (see e.g. promises not expand the NATO eastwards as described in [Savranskaya and Blanton](#savranskaya-and-blanton-2017)).
 Moreover there are also private actors direct or indirect via sponsored organizations or lobbying.
 The more decentralized the larger the freedom to act (decentralization is considered great though there should be clear responsibility and accountability e.g. promises by foreign minister should be accountable).
 Overall it can be difficult from the outside to judge who did/initiated/supported what, which and when.
 Accordingly to select members to be sanctioned is not [always]straight forward. // Often the US gets all 'the blame' [by countries opposed to the NATO] and considered to dominate the other members.
 Here the opinion/impression is that the US generally respects the sovereignty of other countries [at least as long as no vital US [security] interest are [perceived to be] endangered].
 So the US can be just called for help [as a friendly sibling and not as a dominating one].
 >
-> Additionally for the US with the most mighty military on earth and therefore often in the unique position to intervene, decision making can be hard: Sometimes *a no* to intervene seems [to have been] wrong when looking backwards and sometimes *a yes* intervene seems wrong.
-From the second world war onwards the US tended to intervene more. // Here the opinion is, one should strengthen the UN to advocate human rights and prevent wars.
+> Additionally for the US, with the most mighty military on earth and therefore often in the unique position to intervene, decision making can be hard: Sometimes *a no* to intervene seems [to have been] wrong when looking backwards and sometimes *a yes* intervene seems wrong.
+From the second world war onwards the US tended to intervene [themselves] more. // Here the opinion is, one should strengthen the UN to advocate human rights and prevent wars.
 >
->> Independent actors are considered a good thing in general as long as accountability and responsibility is there.
+>> Independent actors are considered a good thing in general as long as accountability and responsibility for every single one is there in theory and practice.

 > Support of Ukraine to *defend* itself is *not* considered a reason for sanctions.